Sparse Covariance Neural Networks: Generic True Covariance

-Stochastic sparsification generates random sparsified matrices $\mttC$ of the sample covariance matrix via element-wise independent sampling in a way that $\mttC$ preserves: (i) the symmetric property in consistency with the covariance principle; and (ii) the variance of the data points on the main diagonal.
-The sparsification can be controlled by the probabilities $p_{ij}$ depending on application requirements.
+Stochastic sparsification generates randomly sparsified matrices of the sample covariance matrix via element-wise independent sampling, and allows the sparsified matrix $\mttC$ to preserve: (i) the symmetric property in consistency with the covariance principle; and (ii) the variance of the data points on the main diagonal.